softwarefreak/ant-design-pro-site/docs/new-component.en-US.md

 > export default MainComponent;
 > ```

-The Component source code would be like:
+The Component source code should look like:

 ```jsx
 // index.ts